PROLARIS® PROSTATE CANCER PROGNOSTIC TEST

 References:

-©2025 Myriad Genetics, Inc. Myriad Genetics, Prolaris and their respective logos, are registered trademarks of Myriad Genetics, Inc. and its subsidiaries in the United States and other jurisdictions.
+©2026 Myriad Genetics, Inc. Myriad Genetics, Myriad Oncology, Prolaris, MyRisk, and their respective logos, are either trademarks or registered trademarks of Myriad Genetics, Inc. and its subsidiaries in the United States and other jurisdictions.